 On Wednesday, Aug.
 28, the National Energy Board (NEB) became the Canada Energy Regulator (CER).
 For further information please visit our Implementing the Canadian Energy Regulator Act information page

 Compliance and Enforcement

-OFFICIAL LANGUAGES: The National Energy Board is bound by the Official Languages Act and relevant Treasury Board policies.
+OFFICIAL LANGUAGES: The Canada Energy Regulator is bound by the Official Languages Act and relevant Treasury Board policies.
 However, some material on these pages originates with organizations not subject to the Official Languages Act and is made available on this site in the language in which it was written.

 - Date modified: